charlesrollin/tiny_search_engine/README.md

 * The use of read / write queues (part of it is already detailled in the Limitations section)
 * The WeightFactory
+* The limitations on boolean queries
+* The failed attempt at compressing data

 Maybe this should be moved as an Appendix?